 10. The Palm Beach Bible Garden

-As the name suggests, the Bible Garden is a quiet Christian garden overlooking the main beach of the Palm Beach peninsula.
+As its name suggests, the Bible Garden is a serene Christian garden with a stunning view overlooking the main beach of the Palm Beach peninsula.

-The garden was established in the 1960s by Gerald Hercules Robinson, based on the idea that “the garden and the view behind it provide a perfect example of the glory of God’s creation”.
+Established in the 1960s by Gerald Hercules Robinson, the garden was inspired by the belief that “the garden and the view behind it provide a perfect example of the glory of God’s creation”.

-It consists of a series of grassed terraces leading down to a scenic viewing platform, with a large variety of different plants to explore.
+It features a series of grassed terraces that descend to a picturesque viewing platform, surrounded by a wide variety of plants waiting to be explored.

 The Palm Beach Bible Garden | |